New to contracting

 rate you want if you think your client especially wants you.

-Contractors earn more than their full-time counterparts because they forgo things such as income security, holiday pay, sick pay.
+Contractors earn more than their full-time counterparts because they forgo things such as income security, holiday pay, sick pay, and benefits.
 For most

 contractors however, the financial gain they enjoy outweighs these downsides, and overall the contractor enjoys higher levels of personal